Dr. Heather Currie, MBE

 Darron Dupre,

-Head of Local Government at UHNISON Cymru Wales.
+Head of Local Government at UNISON Cymru Wales.

 Darron was on the expert panel that wrote the BSI Standard on menstrual and menopause health at work (BS 30416) and has championed Menopause Cafes in the workplace for many years.